nedbat/gefilte/README.rst

                 with from_(exact(who)).repo(where):
                     label("mentee").star().mark_important()

-        # Some inbound addresses come to me, mark them so
+        # Some inbound addresses come to me.
+Mark them so
-        # I understand what I'm # looking at in my inbox.
+        # I understand what I'm looking at in my inbox.
         for toaddr, the_label in [
             ("info@mycompany.com", "info@"),
             ("security@mycompany.com", "security@"),